-- 1. Basic salary = grade and performance driven.
-Grade determined via the HAY evaluation process.
-All roles (except executive level) graded and placed at the appropriate point on the appropriate salary scales. - 2.
+- 1. Basic salary = Band, market benchmarking and performance driven.
+Band is determined via the HAY evaluation process and salaries for roles are determined by using functional external market benchmark data. - 2.
 Variable pay = all code staff participate in one (Executive Directors participate in two) discretionary bonus schemes.
-This is calculated by reference to business performance measured together with individual performance against personal objectives, both of these are derived from the Society's strategic goals which include effective risk management.
+The bonus schemes are based upon a modular scorecard approach derived from the Society's strategic goals which include effective risk management.
 As a mutual the Society does not issue shares on the Stock Exchange.
 For this reason the annual performance pay cannot be based upon Share Option Schemes or Share Incentive plans.
-The

-- Society is a level three firm (as assets are less than £15bn) and is therefore not subject to the rules on retained shares and other instruments and deferral of variable pay. - 3.
+The Society is a level three firm (as assets are less than £15bn) and is therefore not subject to the rules on retained shares and other instruments and deferral of variable pay. - 3.
 Pensions = the Society contributes up to a maximum of 16% of salary (dependent upon age of joining and period of time in the scheme) for members of the Group Personal Pension Plan.
-The pension benefits relating to the Executive Directors are outlined in the 2013 Annual Report and Accounts. - 4.
-Benefits = include the provision of a car or car allowance and permanent health insurance/death in service benefit for code staff who are also pension scheme members.
+The pension benefits relating to the Executive Directors are outlined in the 2014 Annual Report and Accounts. - 4.
+Benefits = include the provision of a car allowance, private medical insurance and death in service benefits.

-9. Glossary
+8. Glossary